rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 the new version on all the nodes and follow these [upgrading](http://www.rabbitmq.com/clustering.html#upgrading) instructions.

-All configuration and persistent message data is retained.

-To upgrade a non-clustered RabbitMQ from release 2.1.0, first upgrade to 2.1.1 (which retains all data), and then to the current version as described above.
+To upgrade RabbitMQ from release 2.1.0, first upgrade to 2.1.1 (which retains all data), and then to the current version as described above.

-To upgrade a clustered RabbitMQ prior to 2.1.1 or a stand-alone broker from releases prior to 2.1.0, if the RabbitMQ installation does not contain any important data then simply install the new version.
+Upgrades from RabbitMQ versions prior to 2.1.0 or a stand-alone broker from releases prior to 2.1.0, if the RabbitMQ installation does not contain any important data then simply install the new version.
 RabbitMQ will move the existing data to a backup location